vimpostor/blog/content/mutt-aliases.md

 - [vim](https://www.vim.org/): For writing the mails
 - [notmuch](https://notmuchmail.org/): Mail indexer

 This might seem overkill at first glance, but it gives you total control over your mail workflow.
-How all these tools interact with each other is best left for another blog post for a future time.
+How all these tools interact with each other is better left for another blog post.

 # Address autocompletion